 The roof shows itself as a dark enigmatic volume in the landscape, referring to the surrounding traditional barns.
 The structure consists of wooden trusses that become visible in the interior.
 A dark frame, built like the hull of a ship that provides depth for the different spaces.
 A sculputural fireplace creates a vertical antipode.

 The building unfolds slowly towards the landscape.
 One enters the building through a chicane behind a wooden palisade.The cantilevered roof and terrace are part of the landscape.
 The canopy connects the site with the various rooms.
-This transition zones not only provides shelter but, similar to traditional Japanese architecture, is also working as a "mental minder" that indicates you are going to enter another place.
+This transition zones not only provides shelter but, similar to traditional Japanese architecture, is also working as a "mental minder" that indicates one is about to enter another place..